jovanovic-djo/car-value-score-prediction/README.md

 ###### Through the following points, we will discuss and explain logic, thoughts and results of this project. <br /> As agreed with the mentor, the project structure follows a logical organization of directories rather than milestone-based segmentation, reflecting best practices in real-world data science projects.
 #### Structure of the project (minor files excluded):
 <img src="https://github.com/user-attachments/assets/6735c3a4-ca91-4f77-932d-8b02ec97b180" alt="Screenshot 2024-12-17 005823" width="560px" />
+### Brief Overview of the Approach
 #### Problem Understanding and Exploratory Data Analysis
-- In this milestone exploratory data analysis is done using several Python libraries such as numpy, matplotlib, seaborn and pandas.
+- In this milestone exploratory data analysis is done using several Python libraries
-- Data had no missing values nor inconsistencies.
+- Data had no missing values nor inconsistencies
-- Several visualizations are created using uppermetntioned libraries for values distribution insights.
+- Several visualizations are created using uppermetntioned libraries for values distribution insights
--
 #### Data Cleaning and Feature Engineering
-- Ordinal and Label encodings are applied (scikit-learn) to dataset with additional renaming of the columns.
+- Ordinal and Label encodings are applied (scikit-learn) to dataset with additional renaming of the columns
-- No additional features are added.
+- No additional features are added
-- Data is splited into test and train set which are additionally scaled using StandardScaler().
+- Data is splited into test and train set which are additionally scaled using StandardScaler()
--
 #### Model Development and Evaluation
-- Six classification models are trained and saved in 2 types of format for reusability (.joblib and .pickle).
+- Six classification models are trained and saved in 2 types of format for reusability (.joblib and .pkl)
-- Four metrics are used for model evaluation.
+- Four metrics are used for model evaluation
-- Hyperparameter tuning and cross-validation are implemented.
+- Hyperparameter tuning and cross-validation are implemented
-- Feature importance and confusion matrix visualizations are stored in distinct directories.
+- Feature importance and confusion matrix visualizations are stored in distinct directories
-- Additional visualizations are generated for unique models (Decision Tree).
+- Additional visualizations are generated for unique models (Decision Tree)
 #### Visualization and Presentation

-- For each model, including optimized one, visualizations are generated.
+- For each model, including optimized one, visualizations are generated
-- Confusion matrix is generated for every model.
+- Confusion matrix is generated for every model
-- Feature importance is generated for several models.
+- Feature importance is generated for several models

-### Milestones Guide
+### Detailed Milestones Guide
 ###### The purpose of this guide is to highlight approach, directories and files for each milestone. <br /> As mentioned, structure of the project is not organized by milestones, but instead by intuitive and practical structure.
 #### 1. Problem Understanding and Exploratory Data Analysis
 - First step was to explore data files.
 Only usable files were dataset by itself and information about dataset.